zammad/zammad-documentation/install/univention/app-settings.rst

 This consists of two settings: a selection and a text field.
 The default setting of the App is ``Default UCS-Hostname`` which will use the FQDN of the Univention-Host (and it's SSL-Certificate).

-..
-Note:: In order to use custom hostnames, please also ensure to use a custom certificate.
+.. note:: In order to use custom hostnames, please also ensure to use a custom certificate.

 If you set ``Custom Hostname``, you'll need to enter a hostname in the text field below.
 Ensure that your Univention host can resolve the hostname (and it's pointing to the host in question!).

-..
-Note:: We won't create any DNS entries or certificates during this process.
+.. note:: We won't create any DNS entries or certificates during this process.

 Using another Port